Capital University: Facilities

+The Capital Center is a 126,000-square-foot recreational and athletic complex that opened in 2001.
+The facility has an indoor track and field facility, which is scheduled to receive major enhancements in Summer 2026.
+Also located inside is a weight room and cardio workout area open to students.
+The facility has an indoor track as well.
+The basketball and volleyball teams use the main gym inside the complex for their home games.
+Some classes are also held inside the Capital Center.
+The Capital Center is connected to Bernlor Stadium.

 Bernlohr Stadium is home to the football, men's and women's soccer, track, and men's and women's lacrosse teams.
 In 2011, Field turf was reinstalled on the field.
 The stadium does have a three-lane track.
 The capacity is around 3,000, with seating and standing room.
 In the fall of 2012, a new HD LCD scoreboard was revealed.
 In October 2014, Capital was granted permission to install stadium lights and a new sound system at the stadium by the Bexley Planning Commission.
 This decision was upheld in January 2015 by the Bexley City Council after residents living near the stadium appealed the planning commission's decision.

 In the fall of 2016, alumnus Wells Purmort (class of 1958) donated to the university's athletic department.
 Purmort gave a gift of $1 million, which will be used to maintain the turf at the stadium and be used for the eventual replacement of the field.
 To show its appreciation, the university named the playing surface after him.
 The stadium is now known as Purmort Field at Bernlohr Stadium.

-Capital Center

-The Capital Center is a 126,000-square-foot recreational and athletic complex that opened in 2001.
-Located inside is a weight room and cardio workout area open to students.
-The facility has an indoor track as well.
-The basketball and volleyball teams use the main gym inside the complex for their home games.
-Some classes are also held inside the Capital Center.
-The Capital Center is connected to Bernlor Stadium.

-Clowson Field

 Clowson Field is home to the baseball and softball teams.
 The field is located just a short drive from campus off of South Nelson Road.
-In 2021, a project to bring the softball and baseball fields to the main campus using space south of the Student Union was being considered.

-People

-Capital has many alums living in central Ohio and throughout the United States.